buu342/N64-UNFLoader/README.md

 * This is a self extracting executable, meaning you can open the .exe with with a zip program.
 * Grab `ftd2xx.h` and put it in `UNFLoader/Include`.
 * Grab `ftd2xx.lib` from `i386` or `amd64` (depending on your CPU architecture) and put it in `UNFLoader/Include`.
-Once you have all of these files built and put in the `Include` folder, you're set!
+Once you have all of these files built and put in the `Include` folder, you're set to compile!

 ### Credits
+Marshallh for providing the 64Drive USB application code which this program was based off of.
+KRIKzz, saturnu and jsdf for providing sample code for the EverDrive 3.0 and/or X7. networkfusion and fraser for all the help provided during the development of this project as well as their support.
+The folk at N64Brew for being patient with me and helping test the program!
+Especially command_tab, CrashOveride, Gravatos, PerKimba, Manfried and Kivan117.